TeamStacks/hw4/README.md

 ## Light/Dark Theme

 By default, our app uses the Dark theme.
-You can change the theme when you click the Gear/Cog icon on every page.
+You can change the theme when you edit your profile settings by clicking the Gear/Cog icon on every page.

 # Validation